Emily Oster, PhD

 Read on for more information on what you need to know.

-What is infantile botulism?
+What is infant botulism?

-Infantile botulism happens when spores of Clostridium botulinum—a bacterium found in soil and dust—get into a baby’s digestive system and start producing a toxin that blocks nerve signals to muscles.
+Infant botulism happens when spores of Clostridium botulinum—a bacterium found in soil and dust—get into a baby’s digestive system and start producing a toxin that blocks nerve signals to muscles.
 It’s rare (about 100-150 cases per year in the U.S.), and it almost exclusively affects infants under 12 months because their gut microbiome isn’t mature enough to fight off the bacteria.
 Infants under 6 months are the most at risk, as are infants who are immunocompromised.

 The first sign is usually constipation, followed by a weak cry, trouble sucking or swallowing, and a “floppy” baby who seems to have lost muscle tone.
-Infantile botulism is treatable – there is medication and supportive care – but usually requires a hospital stay.
+Infant botulism is treatable – there is medication and supportive care – but usually requires a hospital stay.

-What causes infantile botulism?
+What causes infant botulism?

 This occurs when infants consume food contaminated with this bacteria or absorb it from the air or environment.